Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

 **Expected result**

 The whole process may take a few minutes.
-1. The report should be generated
+1. The report should be generated.
 1. The report should be sent to the cloud.
-1. In the summary should be displayed information that all calls exited without errors
+1. In the summary should be displayed information that all calls exited without errors.

 Example summary output: